电话:

 RNA Based Therapeutics

 Over the past decades RNA based therapeutics gained importance.
 Especially in diseases with genetic causes, oligonucleotide chains offer a promising therapy approach - often the first ever.
 Currently there are two main approaches used to target RNA: double stranded RNA-mediated interference (RNAi) and antisense oligonucleotides (ASO).
-Both approaches are currently in clinical trials for targeting of RNAs involved in various diseases, such as cancer and neurodegenerative diseases.
+Both approaches are currently in clinical trials for targeting of RNAs involved in various diseases, such as cancer and neurodegenerative diseases. antibodies-online can support you in the development of RNA based therapeutics.

 Challenges in Therapeutic Production